stkbailey/stkbailey.github.io/_drafts/raw-2017-review-notes.md

 April
 	- Finished teaching at Conexion Americas
 May
-	- Bisit Bob and Garnet in Asheville
+	- Visit Bob and Garnet in Asheville
 	- Visit to OH
 June
 	- Started an internship at Metro Nashville